MateenCode/StarWars-DynamicRouting/README.md

 ## StarWars-ReactRouting

-Using Star Wars API explorer app,
+Using Star Wars API explorer app, and dynamicaly Routing with active stlye.

 ## ScreenShot